Iddahodhiambo/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that creates directories in the current directory
+script showing commands that lists all files and directories of the current directory